cloudandcloud2020/learning-spark/Azure Meetup 17th May 2019.md

 ## Upload jar to default container in storage account

-Run the command relative tot he learning-spark-1.0.jar file. in my case this is /target directory under the project root
+Run the command relative to the `learning-spark-1.0.jar` file. in my case this is `/target` directory under the project root.
+The blob storage account name is `hdsparkclusterstorage` and the container name is `hd-spark-cluster-2019`.

 ```bash